oracle/weblogic-kubernetes-operator/README.md

 + The current release of the operator is 2.0-rc1, a release candidate for our 2.0 release.
 + This release candidate was published on Dec 20, 2018.
 + We expect to publish the final 2.0 release in January 2019.
++ We expect that there will be some minor changes to documentation and samples in the final 2.0 release,
++ however, this release candidate is suitable for testing and early adopters.
 ```

 # About this documentation